 The initial CREATe consortium (2012-2018) was governed as an RCUK Centre through three bodies, drawing on funders, academia, industry and civil society.
 These bodies are the Governance Board, the Management Committee and the Programme Advisory Council.
-A new structure is being developed to reflect the next phase, linked to CREATe’s role in the AHRC Creative Industries Policy & Evidence Centre (PEC) from 2019.
+Since 2019, CREATe’s governance is integrated into the AHRC Creative Industries Policy & Evidence Centre (2019-2023) and the reCreatingEurope H2020 Consortium (2020-2023).

-The CREATe Governance Board comprises the following members:
+The CREATe Governance Board comprised the following members (2018):

 Prof Steve Beaumont, University of Glasgow (chair);